Human trafficking has become the third largest criminal enterprise globally enslaving millions. We won’t stop until all are free.

 Sex trafficking is by far the most profitable sector of human trafficking, accounting for 66% of the global profits.
 The following chart breaks down the annual profits PER VICTIM for each category of trafficking.

 The primary reason human trafficking exists is simple: high profits and low risks.
 High profits are what drive the expansion of trafficking and have made it the successful, and rapidly growing, business it has become.
-Further, traffickers prey on vulnerability.
+Furthermore, traffickers prey on vulnerability.
 They promise employment, success and acceptance to those who often need it the most.
 Once in control of an individual, traffickers often employ both physical and emotional violence to maintain a victim’s obedience and even loyalty.

 Although small-scale trafficking does occur on individual and small group levels, a large amount of trafficking is conducted by large, highly structured criminal organizations.
 These organizations are well-connected within the community and often operate like large-scale companies.
-Still, whether trafficking is occurring through an individual, small group of criminals, or massive organized criminal enterprise, one element remains the same: trafficking is abuse.
+Still, whether trafficking is occurring through an individual, small group of criminals, or a massive organized criminal enterprise, one element remains the same: trafficking is abuse.

 Modern day slavery almost always involves the use of excessive violence.
 Through beatings, drugs, psychological torment, and debt bondage, traffickers exert control over their victims and demand obedience.
 Sex traffickers terrorize young women and girls by keeping them hidden in rooms or brothels for months at a time.
 Here, the girls continually experience the horrors of abuse and violation.
 After being broken down so many times, victims are often afraid to confront their traffickers and lose hope of ever finding freedom.